wiyarmir/ComicTime/README.md

 yarn test --testRegex "String calculator spec*" //Executes tests matching with the regex passed as param.
 ```

+If you are going to execute the repository test suite from IntelliJ remember to add the following jest params to your configuration:

+``
+--env=jsdom # If you need to run tests using react under the hood.
+--env=jsdom --updateSnapshot # If you need to record the tests snapshots again.
+``

 ## Error reporting:

 Reporting errors or crashes as issues is always useful and worth it :bug: However, if we can find some errors and report it automatically our lives as developers will be easier.
 That's why this repository is configured to use [Sentry](https://sentry.io/) to report all the not handled exceptions for us.
 In order to configure Sentry to report errors for you only need to create two files named ``.env.development`` and ```.env.production`` in the root folder and add the following content: